 - You have open sores or infections from scratching

-- You have large areas of scaling or peeling skin
+- You have large areas of scaly or peeling skin

 - Heat.
-Central heating, wood-burning stoves, space heaters and fireplaces all reduce humidity and dry your skin.
+Central heating, wood-burning stoves, space heaters and fireplaces all reduce humidity.

 - Harsh soaps and detergents.
-Many popular soaps, detergents and shampoos strip moisture from your skin as they are formulated to remove oil.
+Many popular soaps, detergents and shampoos strip moisture from your skin because they are formulated to remove oil.

 - Other skin conditions.
-People with skin conditions such as atopic dermatitis (eczema) or psoriasis are prone to dry skin.
+People with skin conditions such as atopic dermatitis (eczema) or psoriasis are more likely to have dry skin.

-- Live in dry, cold or low-humidity climates.
+- Live in cold, windy conditions or low-humidity climates

-- Swim frequently in chlorinated pools.
+- Swim frequently in chlorinated pools

 Dry skin is usually harmless.
 But when it's not cared for, dry skin may lead to:

 - Atopic dermatitis (eczema).
-If you're prone to develop this condition, excessive dryness can lead to activation of the disease, causing redness, cracking and inflammation.
+If you're prone to develop this condition, excessive dryness can lead to activation of the disease, causing a rash and cracking skin.

 - Infections.
 Dry skin may crack, allowing bacteria to enter, causing infections.

-These complications are most likely to occur when your skin's normal protective mechanisms are severely compromised.
+These complications are most likely to occur when your skin's protective mechanisms are severely compromised.
 For example, severely dry skin can cause deep cracks or fissures, which can open and bleed, providing an avenue for invading bacteria.

-Try these tips to keep skin from getting excessively dry:
+Try these tips to help your skin retain moisture:

 - Limit water exposure.
 Keep bath and shower time to 10 minutes or less.
-Turn the dial to warm, not hot.
+Use warm, not hot, water.
+Rinse and pat dry.
 Try to bathe no more than once a day.

 - Cover as much skin as possible in cold or windy weather.
-Winter can be especially drying to skin, so be sure to wear a scarf, hat and gloves when you go out.
+Harsh weather can be especially drying to skin.
+Scarves, hats, and gloves or mittens help protect your skin when you're outdoors.